Nokia to cut 3,500 jobs, close Romania plant

 Nokia said it was also evaluating the future of its plants in Finland, Mexico and Hungary and this would result in job cuts next year.

+"Nokia is a rather bloated company and it undoubtedly needs to continue to make tough decisions to streamline its business to make it more agile and able to react to a rapidly changing market," said analyst Tim Shepherd at research firm Canalys.

-The latest redundancies come on top of cost cut plans set out in April which included laying off 4,000 staff.
-Thursday's cuts are included in Nokia's savings target of more than one billion euros, which was unveiled in July.
+The latest redundancies come on top of cost cut plans set out in April, which included laying off 4,000 staff.
+Thursday's cuts are included in Nokia's savings target of more than 1 billion euros, which was unveiled in July.

 "This is very shocking.
 As if they had no policy at all in human resources, only lay-off talks rolling all the time.
-I wonder how people can work there, how people can focus at all," Pertti Porokari, the chairman of Finnish engineers' union (UIL), told Reuters.
+I wonder how people can work there, how people can focus at all," Pertti Porokari, chairman of the Finnish engineers' union said.

-"For sure the company is going through a massive reform, but it feels like the new direction is not quite under control."

 "We are seeing solid progress against our strategy, and with these planned changes we will emerge as a more dynamic, nimble and efficient challenger," Elop, Nokia's first foreign chief executive, said in a statement.

-Nokia's share price has halved since it announced the Microsoft deal on worries the company will lose so much market share before the new phones come out that it might never make up lost ground.
+Nokia shares has halved since it announced the Microsoft deal on worries the group will lose so much market share before the new phones come out that it might never make up lost ground.

-The shares were flat at 4.18 euros by 1100 GMT, in line with the sector.
+The shares were 1.7 percent higher at 4.25 euros by 2:17 p.m.
+British time, outperforming a flat sector.

-Separately, Nokia supplier Digia said it had agreed to cut 170 jobs in its Finnish operations, and could cut up to 80 more as it revamped its business.
+Separately, Nokia supplier Digia said it was cutting 250 jobs or 22 percent of its Finnish staff.

-Nokia also said it and Siemens AG will both inject 500 million euros ($680 million) into their 50:50 telecom gear joint venture Nokia Siemens Networks.
+Nokia also said it and Siemens AG will both inject 500 million euros ($680 million) into their 50:50 telecom gear joint venture Nokia Siemens Networks (NSN) to strengthen its financial position.

-Jesper Ovesen would take over as executive chairman of Nokia Siemens Networks, replacing former Nokia CEO Olli-Pekka Kallasvuo, Nokia said.
+Jesper Ovesen would take over as executive chairman of NSN, replacing former Nokia CEO Olli-Pekka Kallasvuo.

-Ovesen, who has worked as chief financial officer at many top Danish firms helped to turn Lego around during his spell as CFO of the toy group in 2003-2007 and took telecoms operator TDC public late last year.
+Ovesen, 54, has worked as chief financial officer at many top Danish firms.
+He helped turn Lego around during his spell as CFO of the toy group in 2003-2007 and took telecoms operator TDC public late last year.

+"We view the 500 million euros capital injection as negative for Nokia given that they are losing share in handsets currently and profitability of Devices and Services has declined substantially to just about break-even," said analysts at JP Morgan Cazenove in a note.

-Siemens and Nokia would like to take Nokia Siemens Networks public at some point, but the company has struggled to report profits, battling against aggressive rivals Huawei and Ericsson.
+Siemens and Nokia would like to take NSN public at some point, but the company has struggled to report profits, battling against rivals Huawei and Ericsson.

-Separately, Nokia Siemens said it has won an order from Bharti Airtel to upgrade, build and manage networks in seven African countries.

 ($1=0.735 Euros)

-(Additional Reporting by Terhi Kinnunen and Jussi Rosendahl in Helsinki, Radu Marinas in Bucharest; Editing by David Holmes and Elaine Hardcastle)
+(Additional Reporting by Terhi Kinnunen and Jussi Rosendahl in Helsinki, Radu Marinas and Luiza Ilie in Bucharest; Editing by David Holmes and Elaine Hardcastle)